cahirwpz/demoscene/README.md

 * issue `make clean` in the main directory and try again,
 * make a fresh clone of repository and try again.

 If all of the above fails please ping `cahirwpz` on Discord.
-Prepare exact steps to reproduce error, I'll ignore messages that says "it just does not work".
+Prepare exact steps to reproduce error.
+Please respect my time and don't ping me because you don't have time to debug the issue.

 ## Running the effect under emulator

-You have to provide [Kickstart ROMs](https://fs-uae.net/docs/kickstarts) for the emulator to operate. `fs-uae` will automatically find the correct kickstart ROMs for all Amiga models if you have copied the `.rom` files into its [kickstart-dir](https://fs-uae.net/docs/options/kickstarts-dir).
+You must provide [Kickstart ROMs](https://fs-uae.net/docs/kickstarts) for the emulator to function correctly. `fs-uae` will automatically find the correct kickstart ROMs for all Amiga models if you have copied the `.rom` files into its [kickstart-dir](https://fs-uae.net/docs/options/kickstarts-dir).

+**IMPORTANT!** My framework does not work with AROS ROM – the bootloader will fail!

 After that, navigate to any effect's directory and issue `make run` command.
 **run** make target prepares all files in `data` directory, builds executable